razerofficial/UnityChromaSDK/README.md

 ### `PUT` Effect

+`PutEffect` activates an effect or effects.
 An effect is a string identifier.
 The `EffectIdentifierInput` constructor takes a single effect string or a list of effect strings.

 ```charp
 // use a string effect